Georgios Masouras: Loan to VfL Bochum

 On 31 January 2025, Masouras joined VfL Bochum in Germany on loan.
-In his second appearance with Bochum, the Greek midfielder scored his first two goals in Germany within an explosive two minutes and single-handedly led his team to a 2-0 win against Borussia Dortmund.
+In his second appearance with Bochum, the Greek midfielder scored his first two goals in Germany within an explosive two minutes and single-handedly led his team to a 2–0 win against Borussia Dortmund.

 Loan to Al-Khaleej

 On 13 August 2025, Masouras joined Saudi Pro League club Al-Khaleej on a one-year loan.

+Neom

+On 9 August 2026, Masouras signed for Saudi Pro League club Neom.

 International career

 On 9 November 2018, new Greece coach Angelos Anastasiadis called up Masouras for the matches against Finland and Estonia for UEFA Nations League.
 "All players dream of someday representing their country and I am happy for this opportunity.
 It is a child's dream for me", Masouras said.

 On 18 November 2018, he made his debut in a 1–0 home loss game against Estonia.

 On 7 June 2024 he scored in a friendly against Germany to take the lead though Greece lost the game 2-1.